 Kenneth H. Nash Post 8 is a local post of the American Legion, and is located on Capitol Hill in Washington, D.C.
-The post received its charter on January 18, 1922.
-It is a non-profit organization that provides a center of community for its members, promotes volunteerism and holds fundraising drives to support veterans, their families, and the local community it serves.
-Post 8 is made up of three parts: the American Legionnaires; the Sons of the American Legion; and the Ladies Auxiliary.
-Unlike any other post in Washington, DC, Post 8 features a members’ lounge, an event hall, a small kitchen, and a meeting space.
+It received its charter January 18, 1922.
+Post 8 is a non-profit, (501(c)(19) organization that provides a mutually helpful place for its members.
+It also promotes volunteerism by offering regular events, activities, and fundraising drives to support veterans, their families, and the surrounding neighborhood/community.
+Three organizations are part of Post 8: The American Legion; the Sons of the American Legion (SAL); and the American Legion Auxiliary (ALA).
+Post 8 features a members’ lounge, an event hall, a small kitchen, and a meeting space.

 What We Do

-We support soldiers and veterans: Whether it’s volunteering time at the Veterans Administration Medical Center; serving dinner for wounded soldiers and veterans who are hospitalized at Walter Reed National Military Medical Center; sending notes of appreciation to the Armed Forces Retirement Home; raising funds for medical treatment of burn victims, or helping a local Boy Scout troop send care packages to active duty friends and family members deployed overseas, Post 8 members actively support military members and veterans.
+We support servicemembers and veterans: Whether it’s volunteering time at the Veterans Administration Medical Center; serving dinner for wounded warriors hospitalized at Walter Reed National Military Medical Center; sending notes of appreciation to folks of the Armed Forces Retirement Home; fundraising to help homeless veterans with children, or helping a Boy Scout troop send care packages to deployed servicemembers, Post 8 actively supports military members and veterans.

-Photo: 2016-2017 National Commander Dale Barnhart (center), saluting.
-The National Commander testifies before Congress at least once a year to advocate for veterans.
+Photo: 2017-2018 National Commander Denise Rohan.
+She is the first woman to lead the American Legion.
+The National Commander testifies before Congress at least once a year to advocate for veterans and their families.

 Photo: Honor Flight of World War II veterans at the National World War II Memorial, Washington, DC.